jfairbank/pat-packet-visits-ruby-rails/the-warehouse.md

 "You really know your HTTP!
 Thanks for explaining that to me.
 I think I'm ready to deliver this package."

+> 10. Technical Slide: Up close view of the package with HTTP request on it

 Pat studied the package to find the address for the Puma Kingdom.
-He noticed that the host address said "rubyonrails.org".
+He noticed that the host address said `rubyonrails.org`.

 "Um," started Pat, "where do we deliver this?
 I don't understand this host address.
 I thought addresses were just numbers."